 May 26, 2017

-This past week the National Constitutional Convention took place in Uluru, NT, Australia.
+In 2007 the National Constitutional Convention took place in Uluru, NT, Australia.

 Uluru Statement from the Heart from the First Nations National Constitutional Convention

 We, gathered at the 2017 National Constitutional Convention, coming from all points of the southern sky, make this statement from the heart:

 Our Aboriginal and Torres Strait Islander tribes were the first sovereign Nations of the Australian continent and its adjacent islands, and possessed it under our own laws and customs.
 This our ancestors did, according to the reckoning of our culture, from the Creation, according to the common law from ‘time immemorial’, and according to science more than 60,000 years ago.

 This sovereignty is a spiritual notion: the ancestral tie between the land, or ‘mother nature’, and the Aboriginal and Torres Strait Islander peoples who were born therefrom, remain attached thereto, and must one day return thither to be united with our ancestors.
 This link is the basis of the ownership of the soil, or better, of sovereignty.
 It has never been ceded or extinguished, and co-exists with the sovereignty of the Crown.

 How could it be otherwise?
 That peoples possessed a land for sixty millennia and this sacred link disappears from world history in merely the last two hundred years?

 With substantive constitutional change and structural reform, we believe this ancient sovereignty can shine through as a fuller expression of Australia’s nationhood.

 Proportionally, we are the most incarcerated people on the planet.
 We are not an innately criminal people.
 Our children are aliened from their families at unprecedented rates.
 This cannot be because we have no love for them.
 And our youth languish in detention in obscene numbers.
 They should be our hope for the future.